After Completion of Endodontic Treatment

 - Upper teeth and sinus communication.
 The upper teeth are situated near your sinuses, and root canal surgery can result in a communication between your mouth and the adjacent sinus.
 Should this complication occur, it will usually heal spontaneously.
 We will give you special instructions if this is apparent at the time of surgery.
 We prefer that you don’t blow your nose for two to three days after surgery.
 If you have to sneeze, you should sneeze with an open mouth into a tissue.
 You should not create any pressure in the sinus area.
 If you sense a complication after surgery, please contact us.

 - Post-operative infections.
 Post-operative infections occasionally occur.
-This usually requires just an office visit and examination.
 Many times placing you on an antibiotic for one week will take care of the infection.
 Occasionally, other follow-up procedures will be needed.

 Opening to Sinus